 Georgia Aquarium opens SunTrust Pier 225, a new exhibit highlighting California sea lions.
 This exhibit focuses on emphasizing the many interesting features and abilities of these animals and also draw attention to the dangers California sea lions face today.

-Georgia Aquarium opens its new dolphin presentation, Dolphin Celebration, which replaces the original presentation in the Dolphin Coast Theater.
-The new Dolphin Celebration showcases the grace, power, and beauty of this magnificent species and the unique, trusting relationships between trainer and animal.
+Georgia Aquarium opens its new dolphin presentation which replaces the original presentation in the Dolphin Coast Theater.
+The new presentation showcases the grace, power and beauty of this magnificent species and the unique, trusting relationships between trainer and animal.

 Georgia Aquarium unveils Puffins, a new North Pacific diving birds habitat, featuring horned and tufted puffins, pigeon guillemots and common murres.